brian-silabs/soc-empty-gpd-dmp/README.md

 ## Operation
-The device starts advertising in discoverable and connectable mode When operating the GP Commissioning, the BLE activity is stopped Advertising/Connectivity gets back after that
+The device starts advertising in discoverable and connectable mode Write the GPD Commissioning characteristic to enable commissioning Then write the GPD Toggle characteristic to send a Green Power Toggle to the Combo

-Ideally, radio scheduler priorities need to be handled so that both protocols can coexist at anytime

 ## Work to be done
-1. Radio scheduler priorities need to be handled so that both protocols can coexist
-2. Check Low power operation (BLE stack might not see the GPD activity and shut down the device - not tested)
+1. Check Low power operation (BLE stack might not see the GPD activity and shut down the device - not tested)

 ## Notes
 NB: GPD Channel for RX during 1st commissioning phase is always 11 (channel configuration channel)